i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

 A **future** is a container for a result that will exist *later*.

 Imagine a very advanced pizzeria: you place an order and receive a **box** immediately.
-The pizza will “materialize” in the box when it’s ready.
+The pizza will "materialize" in the box when it's ready.
 You chat, you peek, you wait only when you actually want to eat.
-The box is the **future**: the job is underway; you’ll collect the result when it’s done.
+The box is the **future**: the job is underway; you'll collect the result when it's done.

-Python smooths this so well that most of the time you don’t think about futures directly.
+Python smooths this so well that most of the time you don't think about futures directly.

 ---

 ## 5) `async` / `await` in practice

-Calling an `async def` function returns a **coroutine object**; it doesn’t run until you **await** it or wrap it in a **Task**.

-To actually run coroutines, use the event loop:
+`async def` marks a function as a **coroutine**.
+When you call it, nothing runs yet-you get a *coroutine object* (something that can be paused and resumed).

+To actually execute it, either **`await`** the coroutine inside another coroutine, or wrap it in a **Task** with `asyncio.create_task()` and await the task later.
+The **event loop** drives it, resuming right after each `await`.

+"Background" here means *non-blocking for you*: the coroutine yields control at `await` so other coroutines can run.
+It's still usually the **same thread** unless you explicitly offload blocking work to a thread/process pool via `asyncio.to_thread()` or `loop.run_in_executor()`.

 ~~~python
 import asyncio